 What one foundation is doing to help survivors heal

-One organization that’s making a profound difference and a measurable impact in fighting this issue is The Younique Foundation.
+One organization that’s making a profound difference and a measurable impact in fighting this issue is Saprea.
 They’re not the only organization out there providing healing resources for child sexual abuse survivors, but they’re a great one.

-Defend Innocence, a brand of The Younique Foundation, focuses on educating and empowering parents and caregivers to protect children from sexual abuse.
-Their resources aim to encourage conversations between parents and children on topics such as: signs of sexual abuse, online safety, boundaries and consent, and more.
+Saprea focuses on educating and empowering parents and caregivers to protect children from sexual abuse.
+Their prevention resources aim to encourage conversations between parents and children on topics such as: signs of sexual abuse, online safety, boundaries and consent, and more.

-- Supported the creation of more than 60 support groups around the world
+- Supported the creation of support groups in 11+ countries and offered in four languages

 - Created more than 300 free videos, discussion guides, and other educational resources

-One cool thing about The Younique Foundation is how focused they are on helping survivors heal and find their footing in a world that doesn’t often acknowledge the difficulties that child sexual abuse can cause.
+One cool thing about Saprea is how focused they are on helping survivors heal and find their footing in a world that doesn’t often acknowledge the difficulties that child sexual abuse can cause.

-How survivors can find hope and healing with The Younique Foundation
+How survivors can find hope and healing with Saprea

 And these retreats have shown lasting benefits for survivors, too.
 Using data collected from retreat attendees, a team of university researchers has identified that survivors experience a 19% improvement in coping self-efficacy, a 45% increase in life satisfaction, and a 37% reduction in PTSD symptoms.

 The second service is survivor-led support groups.
-The Younique Foundation believes in the power of survivors helping survivors.
-The Younique Foundation facilitates the groups by hosting a website, Finding Hope, where survivors can find groups to join in their area.
+Saprea believes in the power of survivors helping survivors.
+Saprea facilitates the groups by hosting a website, Finding Hope, where survivors can find groups to join in their area.
 If support groups have not yet been established, they encourage survivors to start their own.
-The Younique Foundation provides all of the tools any survivor needs to successfully begin a group wherever they are, and they also have the option of starting or joining a Finding Hope Support Group online and attending virtual meetings.
+Saprea provides all of the tools any survivor needs to successfully begin a group wherever they are, and they also have the option of starting or joining a Saprea Support Group online and attending virtual meetings.

-The third and final core service The Younique Foundation offers survivors and supporters of survivors is a comprehensive library of online resources that includes the same concepts and information shared at The Haven Retreat and in the Finding Hope Support Groups, but adapted for online consumption.
-The Younique Foundation’s resources include multimedia content that is researched, written, and presented by educators and writers.
-Each of these resources is reviewed and approved by The Younique Foundation’s clinical staff.
+The third and final core service Saprea offers survivors and supporters of survivors is a comprehensive library of online resources that includes the same concepts and information shared at the Saprea Retreat and in the Saprea Support Groups, but adapted for online consumption.
+Saprea also provides online prevention resources and community education classes to help spread awareness and reduce the risk of child sexual abuse.

 Now, it’s your turn

-This month, The Younique Foundation is encouraging everyone to do five things to support survivors of child sexual abuse: speak up about the issue, let survivors know you believe them, educate yourself about child sexual abuse, create a safe space to talk about it, and join the Younique Foundation in their #FightForZero campaign.
-The #FightForZero campaign aims to fight for zero cases of child sexual abuse—wouldn’t the world be a better place if we could achieve that?
+This month, Saprea is encouraging everyone to support survivors of child sexual abuse: speak up about the issue, let survivors know you believe them, educate yourself about child sexual abuse, create a safe space to talk about it, and join Saprea in their fight to confront child abuse.
+Wouldn’t the world be a better place if we could achieve that?

 If you’re a survivor, we stand with you in love.
 If you know a survivor, we encourage you to be a support for them and let them know there’s hope and healing.
 No one ever has to carry their pain alone.